"A Spooky Session"

 Because of the mounting psychological tension among the characters and their ominous setting, SESSION 9 may become a classic among psychological thrillers and horror movies in the coming years.
 Regrettably, it succumbs to excessive, disturbing violence at the end.
 Ultimately, however, SESSION 9 is a treatise on the nature of evil.
 In a clever twist at the end, the script tells viewers that evil lurks in “the weak and the wounded.”
 This, of course, is what God says in the Bible, but God goes even further – he says that, since every human being has been made weak and wounded because of Adam’s sin, every human being has an evil nature.
 SESSION 9 doesn’t offer any solutions for this problem, but at least it suggests that a problem exists.

+SESSION 9 is a psychological horror movie about five men removing asbestos and other hazardous materials from a huge mental hospital abandoned in 1985.
+Shot at the historic, abandoned Danvers Mental Hospital near Boston, the movie hints not only that Gordon, the boss of the group is very upset about something, but also that Phil, Gordon’s associate, is increasingly resentful toward and irritated by his fellow co-workers.
+Eventually, one of the workers, Hank, disappears after looking for treasure in the building one night.
+Tension mounts between Gordon and Phil as a fourth worker, Mike, becomes obsessed with listening to spooky psychiatric sessions with a psychotic patient.
+Gordon’s inexperienced, rock-and-rolling young nephew rounds out the cast.
 Until its violent ending, SESSION 9 builds tension mostly through sound effects, images of long dark corridors and spooky rooms, and the drama unfolding between the five men.
 Ultimately, SESSION 9 is a treatise on the nature of evil.
 In a clever twist at the end, the script tells viewers that evil lurks in “the weak and the wounded,” a category which includes all people.
 Regrettably, the movie succumbs to excessive disturbing violence at the end.